rblades/dhworkbook_master/docs/module-2/Exercises.md

 Digitization requires human intervention.
 This can be as straightforward as correcting errors or adjusting the scanner settings when we do OCR, or it can be the rather more involved work of adding a layer of semantic information to the text.
 When we mark up a text with the semantic hooks and signs that explain we are talking about **London, Ontario** rather than **London, UK**, we've made the text a whole lot more useful for other scholars or tools.
 In this exercise, you will do some basic marking up of a text using standards from the [Text Encoding Initiative](http://www.tei-c.org/index.xml).
 (Some of the earliest digital history work was along these lines).
 The TEI exercise requires carefully attention to detail.
 Read through it before you try it.
 In this exercise, you'll transcribe a page from an abolitionist's pamphlet.
 You'll also think about ways of transforming the resulting XML into other formats.
 Make notes in a file to upload to your repository, and upload your XML and your XSL file to your own repository as well.
 (As an added optional challenge, create a gh-pages branch and figure out the direct URL to your XML file, and email that URL to me).

-The exercise may be found [in our supporting materials](../supporting materials/tei.md).
+The TEI exercise may be found [in our supporting materials](../supporting materials/tei.md).

 I will note that a perfectly fine final project for HIST3814 might be to use this exercise as a model to markup a single issue of the Equity and suggest ways this material might be explored.
 Remember to make (and lodge in your repository) a file detailing the work you've done and any issues you've run into.